Whilst on a recent short-break to France, my great friend and guru of the English language, Sophie, handed me a holiday

 Key Learning Points

 The persuasive and influential entrepreneur benefits from the use of good English.
 However, knowing how to apply techniques that make persuasive English stand-out and memorable, adds critical weight.

-If you are looking to create messages, emails, letters, adverts or any promotional material, learn how to write wonderful words.
+If you create messages, emails, letters, adverts or any promotional material, learn how to write wonderful words.
 I can’t recommend EE highly enough.
-Whilst audio copies are available, I have benefited from being able to go back (and back) to the written text so that I could understand and appreciate (in full) the nuance of what Mark Forsyth is saying.
+Whilst audio copies are available, I have benefited from being able to go back and back to the written text to fully understand and appreciate the nuance of Mark Forsyth’s poetic content and voice.
 You’ll find everything on Amazon.